mattpe/wbma/docs/w5-player.md

        - You can use List and ListItem as example and make new components.
        - Or you can send props to List and depending the value of the prop show edit and delete buttons (if statement)
        - In both cases make new function useMyMedia() to ApiHooks.
 It's very similar to 'useLoadMedia'.
 The difference is that it should return only the logged in users own files.
-1. Add 'view', 'modify' and 'delete' buttons next to each file.
+1. Add 'view', 'modify' and 'delete' buttons next to each file owned by the logged in user
     - onPress example for delete:
     ```jsx harmony
      <Button onPress={() => {